 After treatment can I return to low-dose diazepam use?

 No. As an abstinence-based centre, we believe in discontinuing diazepam use permanently, as the primary means to achieve long term recovery.

 Adopting this mindset from the beginning of your recovery journey will help maximise the likelihood of long term success.

-- How much does diazepam detox treatment cost?
+How much does detox from valium?